synedra/runzoho/README-doc.md

 https https://production.runalloy.com/users
 ```

 Pick the user matching the email you used.
-In the default_headers_session.json file (in ~/.config/httpie) change the x-alloy-userid to the user you just created.
+In the default_headers_session.json file (in ~/.config/httpie) change the x-alloy-userid to the user you just created, or add an entry for the x-alloy-userid if it isn't there, following the pattern of the other headers.

 Update the Authorization entry so that it is "Bearer <RUNALLOY_API_KEY>"